eclipse-iceoryx/iceoryx/doc/website/advanced/how-optional-and-error-values-are-returned-in-iceoryx.md

 optional<int> result = 73;
 result = 37;
 ```
-If it is default initialized it is automatically set to its null value of type ``iox::cxx::nullopt_t``.
-This can be also
+If the optional is default initialized, it is automatically set to its null value of type ``iox::cxx::nullopt_t``.
-done directly by using the constant ``iox::cxx::nullopt``
+This can be also done directly by using the constant ``iox::cxx::nullopt``

 ```cpp
 result = iox::cxx::nullopt;